apache/nuttx/graphics/README.txt

 This directory holds NuttX graphic packages.
 Not all of these packages are implemented at the present, but here is the longer term roadmap:

-  NXWIDGETS - A high level, C++, object-oriented library for object-oriented access
+  NXWIDGETS - I had originally planned a high level, C++, object-oriented library for
-              to graphics widgets.
-NXWIDGETS is built on top of NXTOOLKIT and NX.
+              object-oriented access to graphics widgets.
+However, because C++ compilers are not available for some of the targets supported by NuttX, I have decided to implement the entire solution in  C -- that makes the solution much uglier, but works fine on all platforms.
   NXTOOLKIT - A set of C graphics tools that provide higher-level window drawing
               operations.
 The toolkit can be used for window-oriented graphics without NXWIDGETS and is built on top of NX.